SolidJS pain points and pitfalls (part 2)

 );

-in order to see what’s really happens in your code, because eventually you may forget the data flow you have. $
+During the time when your codebase becomes large, I think it’s a good practice to name your stores with $ in order to see what’s really happens in your code, because eventually you may forget the data flow you have. $ may help you to debug your app easier:

 const [$videoList, setVideoList] = createStore([/* some items here*/]);